 Notices of Violation are similar to a traffic ticket as they are written to indicate you are operating outside of legal limits.
-A Letter of Warning indicates that there are problems and, if not corrected, could lead to a notice of violation.
-Issued by environmental regulatory agencies, NOV's, LOW's and letters of satisfactory inspections are collected and tracked by location and/or project.
+A Letter of Warning indicates that there are problems and, if not corrected, could lead to an NOV.
+Issued by environmental regulatory agencies, NOVs, LOWs and letters of satisfactory inspections are collected and tracked by location and/or project.
 The measure reports by calendar year the number of NOVs, LOWs and satisfactory inspections received by the department for any activity.